Lotus 112: Conception

 The Lotus 112 was Team Lotus' planned entry to the 1995 Formula One season.
 It was a stillborn project conceived by chief designer Chris Murphy throughout their final Formula One campaign in 1994.
 Originally the designation of Type 112 was to be for the model that became the Lotus Elise.
 However, that car was given type number 111 instead, in homage to the original Lotus Eleven.

 As a project little had been confirmed about the car’s final specification.
 It was rumoured that Lotus were intending to include the promising higher-spec Mugen-Honda ZA5D engine, which had shown great promise at its first outing during the 1994 Italian Grand Prix at Monza.
 However, in an attempt to reduce the costs associated with an exclusive engine deal Lotus may have had to use a Ford (Cosworth) unit.

 Team Lotus were planning to retain their final 1994 driver line-up of Alessandro Zanardi and Mika Salo.

 In appearance the 112 was broadly similar to other Chris Murphy-designed Lotuses.
 It incorporated a new and distinctive arrow nose and an unusual pushrod arrangement on the front suspension.
 Despite this radical departure, the car’s construction retained certain characteristic hallmarks.
 The tub would have been constructed from the traditional Lotus composite of carbon aluminium honeycomb, with the bodyshell being processed out of carbon fibre.
-Only a few parts of the 112 were ever fabricated before the project was suspended, along with the scale model for wind tunnel testing which was later to be found in the aeronautical engineering department of City University.
+A scale model for wind tunnel testing was produced which was later to be found in the aeronautical engineering department of City University.
 Wind tunnel tests were promising, with the car producing a lot more downforce compared to the 109.
 The 112 also passed the mandated FIA crash tests.